openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

    final
    local

-The scope of a local class declaration encompasses its whole declaration (not only its body), i.e., the definition of the local class *Cyclic* is indeed cyclic because it extends itself rather than *Global.Cyclic*.
+The scope of a local class declaration encompasses its entire declaration (not its body only), i.e., the definition of the local class *Cyclic* is indeed cyclic because it extends itself rather than *Global.Cyclic*.
 Consequently, the declaration of the local class *Cyclic* is rejected at compile time.

-*Local* class names cannot be redeclared within the same method (constructor, initializer or function as the case may be); a :index:`compile-time error` occurs if a method uses the declaration *local* more than once.
+*Local* class names cannot be redeclared within the same method (constructor, initializer, or function as the case may be); a :index:`compile-time error` occurs if a method uses the declaration *local* more than once.

 .. index::